aws/karpenter-provider-aws/designs/native-ami-versioning.md

 ## Bake Time

-### 🔑 Introduce a minimumAgeDays field in the amiSelector.
+### 🔑 Introduce a minimumAgeDuration field in the amiSelector.

 While this hasn’t been asked for explicitly, bake time is a common concept in phasing in new changes.
 Whether a user has a mandated bake time for production or developers have an estimated time to validate workloads before rolling out to prod, bake time provides a sliding window of leeway.
 Users can be cautious and set a high value, or leave out the setting for no bake time requirements.